yisheng90/the-exploding-kitten/README.md

 * [jQuery](http://jquery.com/) - jQuery for example is something you likely used

+## Workflow

+Did you write user stories, draw wireframes, use task tracking, produce ERDs?
+Did you use source control, with regular commits?
+Include links to them here.

 ## Authors

 Did you collaborate with others on this project, list them here